openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 The Automatic Device Selection mode, or AUTO for short, uses a "virtual" or a "proxy" device, which does not bind to a specific type of hardware, but rather selects the processing unit for inference automatically.
 It detects available devices, picks one, best-suited for the task, and configures its optimization settings.
-This way, you can write the application once and deploy it anywhere.
+As a result, you can write the application once and deploy it anywhere.

 The selection also depends on your performance requirements, defined by the "hints" configuration API, as well as device priority list limitations, if you choose to exclude some hardware from the process.

-The logic behind the choice is as follows:
+The selection process is as follows:
 1. Check what supported devices are available.
-2. Check precisions of the input model (for detailed information on precisions read more on the `ov::device::capabilities`)
+2. Check precisions of the input model (find more details on precisions in the `ov::device::capabilities`)
-3. Select the highest-priority device capable of supporting the given model, as listed in the table below.
+3. Select the highest-priority device capable of supporting the given model (see the table below).
-4. If model’s precision is FP32 but there is no device capable of supporting it, offload the model to a device supporting FP16.
+4. If model precision is FP32 but there is no device capable of supporting it, offload the model to a device supporting FP16.

 +----------+------------------------------------------------------+-------------------------------------+
 | Device   || Supported                                           || Supported                          |